simon-anders/htseq/trunk/doc/tour.rst

    [(6, 7, 0.0), (7, 10, 120.0), (10, 12, 220.0)]
    >>> list( sv[6:12] )
    [0.0, 120.0, 120.0, 120.0, 220.0, 220.0]

-In practice, you will not work with ``StepVector``s directly, but rather with objects of class ``GenomicArray``.
+In practice, you will not work with **StepVector** objects directly, but rather with objects of class :class:`GenomicArray`.
 These hold several step vectors, either one for each chromosome
 ("non-stranded genomic array") or one for each strand, i.e., two per chromosome ("stranded genomic array").
-To specify the locations of steps on a ``GenomicArray``, objects of class ``GenomicInterval`` are used, which are instantiated by specifying chromsome name, start, end, and position::
+To specify the locations of steps on a :class:`GenomicArray`, objects of class :class:`GenomicInterval` are used, which are instantiated by specifying chromosome name, start, end, and position::

    >>> iv = HTSeq.GenomicInterval( "II", 100234, 100789, "+" )